Low Risk

 Find the nearest city for given latitude and longitude.

-Part of the Measure Space MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Measure Space server.

 AI agents call find_nearest_city_from_latitude_longitude to retrieve information from Measure Space without modifying any data.
 This is common in research, monitoring, and reporting workflows where the agent needs context before taking action.
 Because read operations don't change state, they are generally safe to allow without restrictions -- but you may still want rate limits to control API costs.